For in it the righteousness of God is revealed from faith to faith; as it is written, ‘But the righteous man shall live by faith’ (Romans 1:17).

-I will tell you the second reason why I am convinced that this is the proper interpretation.
-Look at the end of verse 17.
-Paul says, "But the righteous man shall live by faith.”
-This person is converted by faith.
-That is assumed from verse 16 and the first use of the word faith in 17, but he is talking about a living, daily, practical faith, in which "the righteous man shall live by faith."
+The second reason that I am convinced that this is the proper interpretation is at the end of verse 17, when Paul quotes Habakkuk 2:4, "But the righteous man shall LIVE by faith.”
+This “righteous man” is justified by faith in Christ.
+That is rightly assumed from verse 16 and the beginning of verse 17.
+But here, the prophet states that the onw ho is declared righteous by faith will also live by faith.

 Faith that Perseveres

 Saving faith is the gift of God.
 When God gives this divine enablement to believe in Jesus Christ, it is a steadfast faith that will never stop believing.
 It may weaken at times and surely will.
 It may slow down at times, but it will never cease believing.
 A true believer will never become an apostate unbeliever.
 A God-given faith in Jesus Christ never becomes unbelief.
 Such is theologically impossible.
 Jesus is both “the author and perfector of faith” (Hebrews 12:2).
 The faith that He authors, He matures and perfects to the end.

 Paul writes that true faith is always "from faith to faith" (verse 17).
 That is, it is impossible for faith to go from faith to no faith.
 Faith can only move forward.
 Faith can only advance from faith to faith.
 It is impossible to go from faith to apostasy.
 It is impossible to go from faith to unfaith.
 True faith can only go in one direction, because it s a powerful work of God in the soul.
 Faith is exercised in us, but it is what God does in us.
 “It is God who is at work in you, both to will and to work for His good pleasure" (Philippians 2:13).
 Saving faith that God authors (Philippians 1:29) can only move forward from faith to faith.